dxlnr/mosaic/README.md

   <b>Mosaic</b><br>
 </h1>

-Mosaic Server which is the backbone of the Modalic MLOps platform designed for enabling Federated Learning.
+The *Mosaic* aggregation server is the backbone of the Modalic MLOps platform designed for enabling Federated Learning.
 All the aggregation converges at Mosaic which aims for safety, reliability and performance.

 ## Building